growingpenguin/growingpenguin.github.io/_posts/2023-04-07-AmericanNovels.md

 <br/>
 ## GameBoard Questions
 **Character Question Game** <br/>
-1.What was Jay Gatsby's birth name? <br/>
+1. What was Jay Gatsby's birth name? <br/>
 A: James Gatz <br/>
 2.What was the name of Gatsby's first mentor? <br/>
 A: Dan Cody <br/>